StealthC/docker-sqlmap/readme.md

 docker run --rm -it -v "$(pwd)/:/work/" stealthc/sqlmap -u http://vuln.site.com/i?=1 -p i
 ```

-Where `/work/` is the default directory of output logs, databases and dumps.
+Where `/work/` is the container's default directory of the output logs, databases and dumps.

 In this example, the current directory `{?PWD}` is mounted at the desired place.

 ## Authors